2021 Vault Rankings

 Put Me In, Coach

 While Mayer Brown is big on learning by doing, the firm offers its attorneys various coaching opportunities to support them in their careers.
-The firm offers both individual and group coaching on career planning, communication, leave transitions, mentor relationships, and time management.
+The firm provides both individual and group coaching on career planning, communication, leave transitions, mentor relationships, and time management.

 News & Awards